Dan-Blanchette/CounterCell-INBRE-Project/README.md

 # Abstract:
 Microglia research of the central nervous system (CNS) is a rapidly growing field in biology.
-Dr. Diana Mitchell’s2 research investigates wild-type retinal microglia in zebrafish and a mutation that triggers the regeneration of retinal neurons.
+Dr. Diana Mitchell’s research investigates wild-type retinal microglia in zebrafish and a mutation that triggers the regeneration of retinal neurons.
 Further research on this mutation may lead to medical treatments that repair the damaged retinas of patients.
 Cell data is recorded as a digital video file at 20x magnification using a spinning disk confocal microscope.
 A 488nm laser illuminates green fluorescent proteins (GFPs) within the microglia while an optimized filter set detects GFP emissions.
 This type of imaging allows researchers to observe cell behavior.
-Using Python, the Long3 computer science lab aids researchers by automating image analysis.
+Using Python, the Long computer science lab aids researchers by automating image analysis.
 The software stores the data as image files by extracting half-second frames from the zebrafish video file while reporting the frames-per-second (FPS).
 Through user input, a second routine identifies the microglia cell’s red, green, and blue (RGB) pixel values and then isolates them.
 After its runtime, the software records cell count and applies a color fill filter to each cell.